subhajitbuilds/Demo-Project/README.md

 # Demo-Project
-This is my first Repository
+This is my first GitHub repository.
+Created while learning GitHub and web development basics.